-If you've read my previous hub which was about the amazing planets in the universe, you might remember the diamond planet 55 Cancri e.
+If you've read my previous article about the amazing planets in the universe, you might remember the diamond planet 55 Cancri e.
 Today I have one more such planet.
 But now we're discussing stars and not planets so what we have here is an ex-star, which is now a planet; and that too not just any planet but a diamond planet!
 Can you believe it?
 A star that turned into a planet?!
-Yes that did happen 4,000 light-years away in the constellation of Serpens.
+Yes, that did happen 4,000 light-years away in the constellation of Serpens.

 It all started with the discovery of a millisecond-pulsar star, named PSR J 1719-1438.
-Pulsars are neutron stars that weighs half a million times as much as Earth but are only 20 km across.
+Pulsars are neutron stars that weigh half a million times as much like Earth but are only 20 km across.
 Their rotation makes them appear to pulse per rotation period and they spin up to 700 times/sec.

 Later on, the motion of the pulsar suggested that it has a companion orbiting it.

 There were two brother stars, PSR J 1719-1438 and PSR J 1719-1438b, forming a binary system.
-PSR J 1719-1438 then went into supernova and was a dying pulsar.
-But then it stripped the outer matter of its companion star, leaving behind only its carbon core, which has features that now classifies it as a planet.
-The transfer of the matter converted the dying star into an millisecond pulsar by spinning it to a very high speed.
-Thus a fast spinning pulsar was formed with a companion which was once a star but now a planet.
+PSR J 1719-1438 then went into a supernova and was a dying pulsar.
+But then it stripped the outer matter of its companion star, leaving behind only its carbon core, which has features that now classify it as a planet.
+The transfer of the matter converted the dying star into a millisecond pulsar by spinning it to a very high speed.
+Thus a fast-spinning pulsar was formed with a companion which was once a star but was now a planet.

-The planet PSR J 1719-1438b has a volume roughly equal to that of Jupiter but surprising it is 20 times more dense than Jupiter, making it the most densest planet of all.
+The planet PSR J 1719-1438b has a volume roughly equal to that of Jupiter but surprisingly it is 20 times denser than Jupiter, making it the densest planet of all.
 This planet is composed of carbon and oxygen.
 The high amount of pressure acting on this star-turned-planet and its high density suggests that the carbon of this planet is crystallized to form a giant diamond!

 4. HD 140283: The Star That's Older Than The Universe!

 Now that sounds impossible.
-How can a star be older than universe?
+How can a star be older than the universe?
 But believe it or not this star, HD 140283, is older than Universe according to the calculations.
-It is estimated that this star is 14.46 ± 0.8 billions years old, whereas the universe is 13.79 ± 0.021 billions years.
+It is estimated that this star is 14.46 ± 0.8 billion years old, whereas the universe is 13.79 ± 0.021 billion years.

 This star is the oldest star known.
 There are other features of this star that also suggest that it's a pretty old star.
-First of all it's a sub-giant star, i.e. it's not a red giant, rather heading towards the red giant stage ('nearing end' stage of a star).
-Secondly, it belongs to population II group of stars.
+First of all, it's a sub-giant star, i.e. it's not a red giant, rather heading towards the red giant stage ('nearing end' stage of a star).
+Secondly, it belongs to the population II group of stars.
 Population II stars have a low content of metals.
 Now, in astronomy "metals" is anything that's not hydrogen or helium.
 Hydrogen and helium are the two elements that were produced by the big bang.
-So first generation of the stars (population III stars) had no metal at all.
-The first generation survived for only a few millions of years and then ended their lives in supernova explosions.
-A second generation of stars, population II, were then formed from the remnant of first generation, and this generation had some degree (but still low amount) of metals in them.
-Population I are the younger generations stars that has high levels of metal in them.
-Our Sun is an example of population I stars.
+So the first generation of the stars (population III stars) had no metal at all.
+The first generation survived for only a few million years and then ended their lives in supernova explosions.
+The second generation of stars, population II, were then formed from the remnant of the first generation, and this generation had some degree (but still a low amount) of metals in them.
+Population I are the younger generations of stars that have high levels of metal in them.
+Our Sun is an example of a population I star.

 This star was born in a primeval dwarf galaxy and was later on gravitationally shredded and devoured by our emerging Milky Way galaxy over 12 billion years ago.
 It has an elongated orbit that encircles the milky way.
 Hence, it passes through our solar neighborhood, making it visible to naked eyes, with a speed of 800,000 miles per hour!